hfswebadmin/Hard-Flaccid-Syndrome-Website/content/hfs-resources/for-who/researchers.md

   noindex: false # false (default) or true
 ---

-## Case Reports

-Click [here](/case-reports/report-number/1) to view the case reports we have gathered from several members of the HFS online community.
-All are self-reported and published with the consent of those involved.

 ## Existing Scientific Literature

 - Abdessater, M., Kanbar, A., Akakpo, W., & Beley, S. (2020).
 [Hard flaccid syndrome: State of current knowledge.](https://doi.org/10.1186/s12610-020-00105-5) Basic and Clinical Andrology, 30(1).